Professor Joan Holladay Invited to Lecture at Centre for the Study of Manuscript Cultures in Hamburg

 C. C. Marsh

-Presenting her paper, “Between Art and Propaganda: Photo-Monde in the Service of the UN” in the session titled Photography in Print.
+Recently appointed as the research assistant to the Deputy Director of The Getty Research Institute, Marsh will be presenting her paper, “Between Art and Propaganda: Photo-Monde in the Service of the UN” in the session titled Photography in Print.

 “Overlooked by historians, Photo-Monde’s photo-albums of 1955 and 1956 illustrate UNESCO’s belief that photography in general and the photo-essay specifically could function morally and diplomatically to foster mutual understanding between cultures.
 Photo-Monde’s editor and officials from UNESCO’s Department of Mass Communications collaborated to create these special issues which attempt to balance art and propaganda, humanism and institutional publicity.
 My paper analyzes these final issues of Photo-Monde to consider how UNESCO mobilized photography to craft universalizing pictorial narratives in support of the United Nations’ cosmopolitan ideology.”